 With just one night in Santa Barbara along our road trip, we made sure to see a few highlights and revisit old favorites.
 My husband went to UCSB so we naturally had to go to Freebirds in Isla Vista, a spot we remember fondly (and at times, vaguely) for serving late night nachos.

-On a chilly night, the Glass House was a nice place to sit out on the patio and have a cocktail.
-Then, we walked a block to have dinner at Natural Cafe.
+We walked from our hotel to have dinner at Natural Cafe.
 The chain of healthy casual restaurants in Southern California is an old classic from my college days.
 I had to eat here again, but there are so many great restaurants in the downtown area.
 To top it all off, we stopped at McConnell’s Fine Ice Creams for dessert.

 La Super-Rica Taqueria is also on my list of places to visit.
 It was reportedly Julia Child’s favorite place to eat when she lived in Santa Barbara.